 How to Reduce Levels of VOC's

-The step to removing VOC's is to remove the source.
+The primary step to removing VOC's is to remove the source.
 Common places to find Voc's include old chemicals, paints, solvents and varnishes.
 Also look at furniture and carpet.
 Composite wood is also another offender.

 Some steps to reduce the levels include:

 Prevent Exposure: Your office can contain building materials and furnishings which are emitting VOC's.
 Office equipment such as copiers and printers, copy paper, craft and graphics materials as well as adhesives and human activities such as cooking and smoking can also emit VOC's.